- We have obtained reports of SQL Server outperforming HANA.

 The Hardware Used by SQL Server Versus HANA

-SAP has their customers purchase the largest possible hardware specs for HANA. t is impossible that SQL Server had anywhere near the same spec as the box that was used for HANA.
-It follows logically that HANA greatly underperforms its hardware specification.
+SAP has their customers purchase the largest possible hardware specs for HANA.
+It is impossible that SQL Server had anywhere near the same spec as the box that was used for HANA.
+It follows logically that HANA significantly underperforms its hardware specification.
 We addressed the inability (or lack of interest) by IT directors to account for the percentage of the performance boost was accounted for by hardware as we covered in How Much is Hardware Responsible for S/4HANA’s Benefits?

 Ahmed Azmi offers the following take on this topic.